sqlite/sqlite/autosetup/README.md

   flags.
 They're rarely needed, though: search [auto.def][] for `TSTRNNR_OPTS` for an example of where they are used.

+- **`proj-fatal msg`**\
+  Emits `$msg` to stderr and exits with non-zero.

 - **`proj-if-opt-truthy flag thenScript ?elseScript?`**\
   Evals `thenScript` if the given `--flag` is truthy, else it evals the optional `elseScript`.

-- **`proj-indented-notice ?-error? msg`**\
+- **`proj-indented-notice ?-error? ?-notice? msg`**\
   Breaks its `msg` argument into lines, trims them, and emits them with consistent indentation.
-If the `-error` flag is used, it then exits with a non-0 result code.
+Exactly how it emits depends on the flags passed to it (or not), as covered in its docs.
 This will stick out starkly from normal output and is intended to be used only for important notices.

 - **`proj-opt-truthy flag`**\
   Returns 1 if `--flag`'s value is "truthy," i.e. one of (1, on,